andrewmatsa/light_bot/README.md

 BotFather will ask for a name for your bot.
 Enter the name.
 Then, BotFather will ask for a username for your bot.
 It must end in bot (e.g., my_test_bot).
 After this, BotFather will provide you with a token for your bot.
 Save this token, as you will need it for setting up the bot.https://telegram.me/BotFather
+* Save this token in config.py.
+* Update your Email in config.py

+2) Add your bot to the group or channel.

 3) esp32 flashing.
 Upload firmware to the board with pycharm with plugin or thonny I choose thonny since it's faster https://thonny.org/